gabrielcostasilva/vue-live-chat-room/README.md

 # Vue Live Chatroom
 This project is based on the second project developed by [The Net Ninja (Shaun Pelling)](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) on his excelent [Udemy course](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase).

+This branch reengineers the original branch to adopt the Options API instead of the Composition API.
+I noticed the Options API makes the code more verbose, although everything becomes clearer.
+Notice that composables can be used with both APIs.

 ## Project Overview

 ### Login Screen